publishct/grayscale/README.md

 # Grayscale

 Grayscale is a static site for my creative studio [Intoo.Studio](https://intoo.studio/).
-It provides a landing page for myself, Cynthia Trujillo ~ Film, Photography, Poetry and more.
+It provides a landing page for myself, Cody Lake ~ Film, Photography, Poetry and more.

 ## Resources